RachelCarroll2018/Cryptocurrency-Effect-in-Other-Countries/README.md

 >With all economic factors remaining constant, we will also be running a Monte Carlo simulation to illustrate the potential profit/loss outcome of a $ 15k (USD) investment five years out with the start year of 2022.

 ### Data Sampling:

-- Data samples, population and economic figures will be pulled from the following Google Finance
+Google Finance
 Triple-A
 Coinlore